George Schiffman, MD, FCCP

 Active TB is treated with a combination of medications along with isoniazid.
-Rifampin (Rifadin), ethambutol (Myambutol), and pyrazinamide are the drugs commonly used to treat active TB in conjunction with isoniazid (INH).
+Rifampin (Rifadin, rifampicin), ethambutol (Myambutol), and pyrazinamide are the drugs commonly used to treat active TB in conjunction with isoniazid (INH).
 Four drugs are often taken for the first two months of therapy to help kill any potentially resistant strains of bacteria.
-Then the number is usually reduced to two drugs for the remainder of the treatment based on drug-sensitivity testing that is usually available by this time in the course.
+Then the number is usually reduced to two drugs for the remainder of the treatment based on drug-sensitivity testing that is usually available by this time in the course of the illness.
+Current studies are adding a fluoroquinalone (moxifloxacin) medication for a shorter period of time to the regimen.
+However, data regarding outcomes of this addition are still pending.
 Streptomycin, a drug that is given by injection, may be used as well, particularly when the disease is extensive and/or the patients do not take their oral medications reliably (termed "poor compliance").
 Treatment usually lasts for many months and sometimes for years.
 Successful treatment of TB is dependent largely on the compliance of the patient.
 Indeed, the failure of a patient to take the medications as prescribed is the most important cause of failure to cure the TB infection.
 In some locations, the health department demands direct monitoring of patient compliance with therapy.

 Surgery on the lungs may be indicated to help cure TB when medication has failed, but in this day and age, surgery for TB is unusual.
 Treatment with appropriate antibiotics will usually cure the TB.
 Without treatment, however, tuberculosis can be a lethal infection.
 Therefore, early diagnosis is important.
 Those individuals who have been exposed to a person with TB, or suspect that they have been, should be examined by a doctor for signs of TB and screened with a TB skin test.